TheRoundup is reader-supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 All the waterproof protectors I recommend use TPU or pure polyurethane, never PVC.

-Pure polyurethane and TPU, as used in organic mattress protectors, are medical-grade plastics considered safe for bedding.
+Pure polyurethane and TPU, as used in mattress protectors from PlushBeds, Naturepedic, and Avocado, are medical-grade plastics considered safe for bedding.
 Don't confuse them with polyurethane foam, which can off-gas VOCs and is a different material entirely.

 Every waterproof protector on this list uses a thin, certified non-toxic polyurethane or TPU layer, and several (like Naturepedic and Avocado) carry MADE SAFE certification that verifies this.